WSBN: Citadel and Cumulus years

 ABC sold its non-Radio Disney and ESPN Radio stations, including WMAL, to Citadel Broadcasting in 2007; Citadel merged with Cumulus Media on September 16, 2011.

 Longtime Washington broadcaster Chris Core was dismissed from WMAL in 2008 as part of a broad cost-cutting move; his replacement, Austin Hill was dropped in February 2009 due to Levin's show expanding and Sliwa's show moving up an hour.
 Plante, a popular talk host who hosted evenings and later middays, was yanked in favor of Joe Scarborough's Morning Joe in April 2009, only to return to middays six months later after Scarborough's show was cancelled.

 By late 2009, WMAL's morning-drive through midnight weekday format was uninterrupted conservative talk, with a lineup of Fred Grandy and Andy Parks, Chris Plante, Rush Limbaugh, Sean Hannity, Mark Levin, Joe Scarborough, and Curtis Sliwa.
-Weekends include gardening host Jos Roozen, investing adviser Ric Edelman and lawyer Michael Collins.
+Weekends included gardening host Jos Roozen, investing adviser Ric Edelman and lawyer Michael Collins.
 John Batchelor replaced Sliwa in November 2009.
 In April 2010, Parks was laid off from the station, resulting in Plante's and Grandy's shows being merged.
 At the same time, Scarborough's show was put on extended hiatus.
 Austin Hill began filling in the middays for the time being, while Mark Simone handled Scarborough's shift.
 Grandy left WMAL in March 2011.

-On September 19, 2011, WMAL began simulcasting its AM signal on 105.9 FM, now WMAL-FM.
+On September 19, 2011, WMAL began simulcasting its programming on 105.9 FM, now WMAL-FM.
 The former WMAL-FM, renamed WRQX in 1977, has since become WLVW; it remained co-owned with WMAL until 2019.

 In 2017, WMAL started broadcasting games from the Washington Commanders, then named the Washington Redskins, as an affiliate station for the first time since the team's Super Bowl XXVI win in 1992.
 WMAL previously carried the team's games from 1942 to 1956, and again from 1963 to 1991.
 WTEM (570 AM), a new sports station at the time, acquired the radio broadcast rights from WMAL for the 1992 NFL season.

 As of January 3, 2017, WMAL's weekday lineup consisted of local talent Brian Wilson and Mary Walter in the morning, then Chris Plante, followed by the syndicated Rush Limbaugh, then Larry O'Connor hosts a local afternoon drive show, followed by the syndicated shows of Mark Levin, John Batchelor, and overnight the syndicated show Red Eye Radio, hosted by Eric Harley and Gary McNamara.
 Brian Wilson was released in May 2017.